FAQ

 - Alleged contractual work Work is carried out by employees who are employed by an employer or Personnel service provider deployed with a customer

-- The Temporary workers is integrated into a customer company like the regular employees
+- The temporary workers is integrated into a customer company like the regular employees

 What is the principle of equality?